-I was still walking through Queen Victoria Park, past a family posing with a selfie stick and a guy selling glow-in-the-dark necklaces, when this low rumble started building in my chest.
-Not my ears — my ribcage.
-Like standing too close to a subwoofer at a concert except there's no music, just raw geological force.
+You're still walking through Queen Victoria Park, past a family posing with a selfie stick and a guy selling glow-in-the-dark necklaces, when a low rumble starts building in your chest.
+Not in your ears — in your ribcage.
+Like standing too close to a subwoofer at a concert, except there's no music, just raw geological force.

-Then the mist reached my face, and I rounded the curve, and Horseshoe Falls opened up in front of me like someone had torn a hole in the earth.
+Then the mist reaches your face, you round the curve, and Horseshoe Falls opens up in front of you like someone tore a hole in the earth.

 Friday Evening: Arrival and First Impressions

-I drove from Toronto.
-The QEW highway is 130km of suburban sprawl and Walmart parking lots until suddenly — vineyards.
+Come in from Toronto.
+The QEW highway runs 130km of suburban sprawl and Walmart parking lots until, suddenly — vineyards.
 The Niagara Escarpment sneaks up on you.
-One minute you're passing a Costco, the next you're driving through Niagara-on-the-Lake's heritage district, all 19th-century storefronts and garden gates.
+One minute it's a Costco out the window, the next you're rolling through Niagara-on-the-Lake's heritage district, all 19th-century storefronts and garden gates.

-I'd booked a room at a B&B on Ricardo Street in Niagara-on-the-Lake because the hotels near the falls wanted CAD $250/night for rooms that look directly onto the Hard Rock Cafe.
-My B&B was CAD $145/night, included breakfast, and had a wraparound porch where I drank coffee the next morning while watching a horse-drawn carriage go past.
-Different vibe entirely.
+Book a room at a B&B on Ricardo Street in Niagara-on-the-Lake and skip the hotels near the falls, where CAD $250/night buys you a view of the Hard Rock Cafe.
+A B&B runs closer to CAD $145/night, breakfast included, with a wraparound porch made for morning coffee and the clip of a horse-drawn carriage going past.
+A different vibe entirely.

-But I'm getting ahead of myself.
-That first evening, I drove the 20 minutes south to the falls for the illumination.
-They light up Horseshoe Falls every night from dusk to midnight — the colours rotate, and it sounds cheesy until you're standing there watching millions of gallons of water turn emerald green, then deep purple, then gold.
-The mist catches the light and you get this glowing fog effect that makes the whole gorge look like a film set.
+But start with that first evening.
+Drive the 20 minutes south to the falls for the illumination.
+Horseshoe Falls lights up every night from dusk to midnight — the colours rotate, and it sounds cheesy right up until you're standing there watching millions of gallons of water turn emerald green, then deep purple, then gold.
+The mist catches the light and the whole gorge glows like a film set.

-I stayed until 10PM for the fireworks.
-A dozen rockets launched from the gorge rim, exploding over the falls while the illumination kept shifting.
-It was July — warm enough to stand there in a t-shirt, wet from the spray, perfectly content.
+Stay until 10PM for the fireworks.
+A dozen rockets launch from the gorge rim, exploding over the falls while the illumination keeps shifting.
+Come in July and it's warm enough to stand there in a t-shirt, wet from the spray, perfectly content.

 Saturday: Into the Thunder

-Breakfast at the B&B. Scrambled eggs, real maple syrup on thick sourdough, and a conversation with a couple from Belgium who'd driven up from New York.
-They told me the American side was disappointing.
-"You look at the falls from the side," the wife said.
+Breakfast at the B&B: scrambled eggs, real maple syrup on thick sourdough, and the kind of table where a couple from Belgium who drove up from New York will tell you the American side disappoints.
+"You look at the falls from the side," the wife says.
 "Here, you look at them from the front."
-She wasn't wrong.
+She isn't wrong.

-I got to Table Rock Welcome Centre at 7:30AM.
-The parking lot was maybe a quarter full.
-By 11, it would be chaos.
-I walked to the railing and just... stood there.
+Get to Table Rock Welcome Centre by 7:30AM, when the parking lot is maybe a quarter full.
+By 11, it's chaos.
+Walk to the railing and just... stand there.
 Horseshoe Falls is 792 metres wide.
 The brain doesn't process that number visually.
-It just looks infinite.
-Water arcing over the lip, dropping 57 metres, and the sound — god, the sound.
+It simply looks infinite.
+Water arcing over the lip, dropping 57 metres, and the sound — that sound.
 It's not a roar.
 It's a hum.
 A vibration that gets into your bones.

-At 9AM I did Journey Behind the Falls.
+At 9AM, do Journey Behind the Falls.
 CAD $23.
-They hand you a yellow poncho and take you down through tunnels that were blasted through the rock in the 1940s.
+They hand you a yellow poncho and take you down through tunnels blasted through the rock in the 1940s.
 You emerge on observation platforms that sit directly behind the curtain of water.
-The noise in those tunnels is indescribable.
-I tried to record it on my phone and later it just sounded like static.
+The noise in those tunnels is indescribable — record it on your phone and it plays back as pure static.
 You have to be there.

 The lower platform puts you at the base where the water hits.
-I got absolutely drenched.
-Not "a little wet" — drenched in the way where your shoes are making squelching noises for the next two hours.
+Expect to get absolutely drenched.
+Not "a little wet" — drenched, the kind where your shoes squelch for the next two hours.

-By 10:30 I was on the Hornblower.
+By 10:30, climb aboard the Hornblower.
 CAD $35.
-They give you another poncho (red this time) and the boat pushes right into the basin at the foot of Horseshoe Falls.
-Standing on the deck, looking up, there's this moment where the mist is so thick you can't see anything in any direction.
+Another poncho (red this time) and the boat pushes right into the basin at the foot of Horseshoe Falls.
+Stand on the deck, look up, and there's a moment where the mist goes so thick you can't see anything in any direction.
 Just white.
 And the sound is physical.
-And then the boat turns and you catch a rainbow arcing through the spray, and everyone on deck just starts cheering.
+Then the boat turns, a rainbow arcs through the spray, and everyone on deck starts cheering.

-I get it now.
-I understand why 12 million people come here every year.
+You get it now.
+You understand why 12 million people come here every year.
 It's not a tourist trap that happens to have a waterfall.
 It's a geological event that happens to have tourists.

 Saturday Afternoon: The Civilized Part

-I needed to dry off.
-So I drove north to Niagara-on-the-Lake and spent the afternoon doing something completely different: wine tasting.
+Time to dry off.
+Drive north to Niagara-on-the-Lake and spend the afternoon doing something completely different: wine tasting.

-The Niagara Peninsula has over 100 wineries and I had time for three.
-Peller Estates (beautiful grounds, excellent Pinot Noir), Trius (their brut sparkling held its own against anything I've had from Paris), and Inniskillin — the place that essentially invented Canadian icewine.
+The Niagara Peninsula has over 100 wineries, and three make a good afternoon.
+Peller Estates (beautiful grounds, excellent Pinot Noir), Trius (their brut sparkling holds its own against anything out of Paris), and Inniskillin — the place that essentially invented Canadian icewine.

 Icewine is incredible and incredibly expensive.
-Grapes frozen on the vine, harvested at -8C, pressed while still frozen.
-The resulting wine is syrupy-sweet, intensely concentrated, and costs CAD $40-80 a bottle because the yield is tiny.
-Worth trying at least once — a tasting flight at Inniskillin was CAD $12 for four pours.
+Grapes are frozen on the vine, harvested at -8C, pressed while still frozen.
+The result is syrupy-sweet, intensely concentrated, and runs CAD $40-80 a bottle because the yield is tiny.
+Worth trying at least once — a tasting flight at Inniskillin is CAD $12 for four pours.

-Dinner was at Treadwell Cuisine on Queen Street.
-Farm-to-table, seasonal menu, and they paired wines from vineyards I could literally see from the restaurant window.
-Pan-seared Lake Erie perch with herb butter.
-CAD $42 for the main.
-Not cheap, but this wasn't Clifton Hill.
+Have dinner at Treadwell Cuisine on Queen Street.
+Farm-to-table, seasonal menu, and they pour wines from vineyards you can see through the restaurant window.
+Pan-seared Lake Erie perch with herb butter, CAD $42 for the main.
+Not cheap, but this isn't Clifton Hill.

 Sunday: The Quiet Side

-I almost skipped the Whirlpool Aero Car.
-I'm glad I didn't.
-CAD $17 and it's this antique cable car from 1916 that carries you 76 metres above the Niagara Whirlpool.
-The whirlpool is downstream from the falls where the river does a sharp 90-degree turn, creating class 6 rapids that spin in a massive circle.
-From the cable car, you can see debris — logs, branches — circling in the vortex.
-Some of it's been stuck there for weeks.
+Don't skip the Whirlpool Aero Car.
+CAD $17 buys a ride on an antique cable car from 1916 that carries you 76 metres above the Niagara Whirlpool.
+The whirlpool sits downstream from the falls, where the river takes a sharp 90-degree turn and creates class 6 rapids that spin in a massive circle.
+From the cable car, you can spot debris — logs, branches — circling in the vortex.
+Some of it has been stuck there for weeks.

-After that, I walked a section of the Niagara River Recreation Trail.
+Afterward, walk a section of the Niagara River Recreation Trail.
 The 4km stretch from the falls to the whirlpool is flat, paved, and runs through parkland with views into the gorge.
-I passed maybe a dozen other walkers.
+You'll pass maybe a dozen other walkers.
 This is where Niagara stops being a theme park and starts being a river cutting through ancient rock.

 Driving Home

-On the QEW heading back to Toronto, I kept thinking about that moment on the Hornblower when the mist swallowed everything.
+On the QEW heading back to Toronto, you'll keep returning to that moment on the Hornblower when the mist swallowed everything.
 How something can be that powerful and that beautiful at the same time.
 How 12 million tourists a year haven't diminished it even slightly.

 Niagara Falls doesn't need your Instagram post.
 It was doing this long before you arrived and it'll be doing it long after you leave.
 Three thousand tonnes per second.
 Every second.
 Right now, while you read this.